1 Simple Options Strategy - 738% ROI

-Using candlestick patterns is an effective trading strategy for technical analysts, and the following are the top 10 candlestick patterns that every trader should learn.
-A candlestick chart reveals many insights using well-known Japanese candlestick formations and can be a leading indicator of market activity.
+A candlestick chart reveals many insights using well-known Japanese candlestick pattern formations and can be a leading indicator of market activity.
 Although many people are aware of Candlestick analysis, few actually understand how or why it actually works.
-Understanding candlesticks can improve trader’s investment profitability and is useful for those who swing trade.
+Understanding the best candlestick patterns can improve trader's investment profitability and is useful for those who swing trade.

 How to Read Candlestick Charts

 What is the difference between candlestick charts and bar charts?

 Once you start using candlestick charts, you will realize that bar charts do not provide the same clarity.
 A vertical line, as shown in the below picture, represents the daily price movement on a bar chart.
 The bottom of the line is the low of the day while the top of the line is the high of the day.
 A notch to the right side shows the closing price while a notch to the left side shows the opening price.

 In a candlestick chart, the horizontal lines represent the open and close.
 They form a box, called the real body.
 If the close is higher than the open, the body is green.
 If the close is lower than the open, the body is red.
 The lines extending from the body represent the extremes of the daily price movement.
 These are called upper and lower shadows.

 The contrasting colors of the bodies give us rapid visual interpretations.
 For example, when there is a series of declining red candles followed by an appearance of a green candle, we would notice that immediately.
 That may not be something we notice right away when looking at conventional bar charts.
 These colors are for illustration only.
 Some charts will use white instead of green and black instead of red.

 Also, keep in mind that a green body does not mean that price was up from previous day and a red body does not mean that the price was down from the previous day.
 The body color only indicates where the close was compared to the open.